anupam-tiwari/Quickworks/README.md

-# OAuth2.0-Gmail-API
+# Quickworks
-This RESTful API is used to send emails.

-OAuth 2.0 is used for authentication and Gmail API is used to send e-mail.
+Obtain a Gmail user's credentials using OAuth 2.0.
+The OAuth 2.0 process should be initiated by an API call to your server.
+- Store the obtained credentials in a file.
+- Have an API endpoint to execute send email using the credentials previously stored.